kedro-org/kedro-viz/README.md

 ## Introduction

 Kedro-Viz is an interactive development tool for building data science pipelines with [Kedro](https://github.com/quantumblacklabs/kedro).
-Kedro-Viz also allows users to view and compare different runs from the Kedro project.
+Kedro-Viz also allows users to view and compare different runs in the Kedro project.

 ## Features